Pulsed Laser Energy Meters

 To make pulsed energy measurements on (for example) a pulsed Carbon Dioxide laser at 10.6µm you have, unfortunately, to use a Pyroelectric Head with its attendant disadvantages.

 Following a short impulse, pyroelectric detectors give some piezoelectric ringing at about 10MHz.
-This means that pulse shape and peak power measurements are not possible with any precision.
+This means that measurements on the laser pulse shape or the peak power are not possible with any precision.
 So, there is no pulse shape output socket.
 Also, while these Heads have our usual spherical cavity with diffusing walls, there is inevitably some dependence of the signal on the beam position and angle.
-This is because diffusers for use in the far infra-red are not very satisfactory (they don't follow Lambert's Law).
+This is because diffusers for use in the far infra-red are not very satisfactory becuase they don't follow Lambert's Law (see Edwards and Smith, 1981 ).

 |Wavelength Range:||0.5 - 20µm|